react-z/react-giphy-picker/README.md

 react-giphy-picker is a simple gif picker component using giphy API

-An Gif object in the format specified for an image from Giphy's search API [giphy sample-response-search](https://github.com/Giphy/GiphyAPI#sample-response-search)
+On select it returns a Gif object in the format specified for an image from Giphy's search API [giphy sample-response-search](https://github.com/Giphy/GiphyAPI#sample-response-search)

 ## Install